-Each week, or thereabouts, I pick out the key bit of new data that, in my opinion, is most useful to understand what is going on in the UK economy.
+Now and then I pick out a key bit of new data that, in my opinion, is most useful to understand what is going on in the UK economy.
 Taken together, these provide a developing story about how the economy is performing and, possibly more interestingly, how we think it is performing at the time.

 November 24th 2016: Debt now expected to rise to 90% of GDP